apetavern/web/public/blogs/welcome.md

 ![apetavern-website](/images/blogs/welcome/website.png)

 Alex and I put together this website as a welcome to Ape Tavern.
 Alex did most of the styling before he dropped on me the fact that he does not like Tailwind.
 After playing around with it, I have begun to realize that it doesn't make much sense for this type of website, so we may switch it out before long.
 I also created a low-maintenance blog, which you are currently reading.
 It uses markdown for the posts, making it easy to format, and adding a new post is as simple as committing a new markdown file.
 As someone who works with cloud technologies on a regular basis, I felt compelled to setup this app to be containerized, so deploying it will always be simple and quick.
-It is over-engineered for what is essentially a static website, but we may integrate this app with our games in the future, so it'll be easy to expand.
+It is over-engineered for what is essentially a static website, but we may integrate this app with our games in the future, meaning it will be easy to expand.

 :::